Cheeky reindeer, an accidentally free tour of the Ice hotel, snow sculptures and hurricane winds – all of this was Kiruna for me.

 Nonetheless, the Ice hotel is beautiful and well worth a short visit.
-There are official tours of the interior, but we accidentally saw most of it for free, as we wandered in after a wedding group and there were no signs for buying tickets or any kinds of ticket checks, so we only realised we were supposed to do that after we’d already been inside.
-I guess the Balkan blood wins out even when we’re not even trying. 🙂 There’s also an ice bar and an ice chapel, which we didn’t get to see, because we figured there was no point in paying for the whole tour if we’d already seen most of it.
+There are official tours of the interior, but we accidentally saw most of it for free, as we wandered in after a wedding group and there were no signs for buying tickets or any kinds of ticket checks, so we only realised we were supposed to do that after we’d already been inside whoops.
+I guess the Balkan blood wins out even when we’re not even trying. 🙂 The hotel also has an ice bar and an ice chapel, which we didn’t get to see, because we figured there was no point in paying for the whole tour after we’d already seen most of it.

 The cold beauty of the Ice hotel